Details

 External Placements

-Throughout your veterinary degree, you will have access to practical and clinical training in Melbourne’s world-class U-Vet animal hospital and via external placements.
-The Melbourne veterinary hospital includes a general practice, referral practice, equine centre and a 24-hour small-animal emergency and critical care service.
-Its facilities include state-of-the-art diagnostic imaging capabilities and on-site diagnostic pathology laboratories as well as a new clinical skills centre.
+As a Melbourne DVM student, you’ll have access to practical and clinical training at the Greencross Veterinary Hospital at the Werribee campus and via external placements.
+The hospital includes a general and referral practice, and 24-hour small-animal emergency and critical care service.
+Its facilities include state-of-the-art diagnostic imaging capabilities and onsite diagnostic pathology laboratories.

-Classes for the first two years of the DVM are held primarily at Parkville campus—generally with one day per week at Werribee campus.
+Classes for the first two years of the DVM are held primarily at Parkville campus—generally with one day per week at the Werribee campus.

 Admission Requirements